rust-lang/rust/doc/tutorial.md

 # Ownership escape hatches

-Ownership can cleanly describe tree-like data structures, and refercences provide non-owning pointers.
+Ownership can cleanly describe tree-like data structures, and references provide non-owning pointers.
 However, more flexibility is often desired and Rust provides ways to escape from strict single parent ownership.

 The standard library provides the `std::rc::Rc` pointer type to express *shared ownership* over a